jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `jemalloc` - Instant jemalloc injection into Ruby apps, for better performance and less memory.
   > * `active_record_doctor` - Active Record Doctor helps to keep the database in a good shape
   > * `lol_dba` - small package of rake tasks that scan your application models and displays a list of columns that probably should be indexed
+  > * `rails-perftest` - Performance testing a Ruby on Rails application.

 ## 2) Server, Database, Architect
   > * `apartment` - Apartment provides tools to help you deal with multiple tenants in your Rails application